 No inflation when air control unit is functioning

 Check all hoses from the air control unit to the mattress air chambers for any kinks, twists, or other airflow restrictions.
 Disconnect each fitting and examine the black O-ring for any damage.
 Lubricate with a non-petroleum based lubricant like mineral oil or vegetable oil (DO NOT USE VASELINE).
 Reconnect the fittings and make sure you hear a “click” sound when the fitting is secured.

 Power outage and mattress functionality

 In the event of a power outage, your air chambers should remain full and your mattress should stay at the same sleep setting.
 Once you regain power, you may need to reset your air control unit by unplugging it from the surge protector, waiting 30 seconds, and reconnecting to reset the system.

-In the event of a power outage, your hand controls will still remember your memory settings after you have regained power.
+In the event of a power outage, your Remote controls will still remember your memory settings after you have regained power.